 It's a different case with the RAM.
 In some cases it is soldered to the motherboard so you're stuck with what ever is there.
 In other cases it is a SODIMM and so can be swapped for a larger sized SODIMM should you wish to do this.

-So far I've come across the three basic styles shown in the photo.
-From right to left I'll designate these 1,2 and 3.
+T5000 Series So far I've come across the four basic styles shown in the photo.
+From left to right I'll designate these 1,2,3 and 4.

 1 is the old T5000 series.